by Leza Cantoral

 I notice a slight motion in the distance.
 I rub my eyes and I blink them hard and see it is a white creature that looks like a horse with no rider running along the other end of the canyon!
 It stops for a minute and I get a good look at it.
 I stare at it like it is an algebraic equation written tiny on a blackboard.
 I read it back and forth, tip to tip.
 Tail to

 I run back inside to get my camera.

 By the time I find it and run back outside it is gone.
 There is something else in the canyon instead.
 It is a massive craft hovering above, making absolutely no noise and not moving, just hovering there in the California morning fog.
 A bright and blinding light suddenly beams out from beneath it.
 I cannot scream and I cannot move a muscle.
 I am paralyzed as the light pulls me up into something huge as a shopping mall.

 I lie there numb and look at the lights spinning inside.
 My back is up against a metal slab and many hands are reaching at my clothes.
 Their hands are cold and clammy.
-They peel off my underwear and my t shirt and pour a pink goo over my entire body.
-They rub and smear it in.
+They peel off my underwear and my t

 I try to struggle and scream but I cannot.
 I am floating above my own body, watching their hands touching it.
 Their eyes are huge and black and their skin is green.
 Their heads are massive in proportion to their bodies and their fingers are so long.
 One of them puts its finger inside my vagina.
 It keeps going in deeper and deeper as if it will never stop.
 I feel the tip hit the opening of my cervix and my abdomen begins to contract with waves of intensifying cramps.